Developing with nRF52 Series

 To program applications using the Programmer app from nRF Connect for Desktop, follow the instructions in Installing the sample.

 In Step 5, choose the

 .hex file for the application you are programming.

-Complete the following steps after installing the nRF Connect for VS Code extension:
+Complete the following steps to build and program using the nRF Connect for VS Code extension:

 Open Visual Studio Code.

 If you installed the nRF Connect SDK using the Installing automatically, you can click the Open VS Code button next to the version you installed.